AirZero/luxuscom/README.md

 # Luxuscom

-Fully Automated Luxury Gay Space Communism
+Fully Automated Luxury Gay Space Communism is here!

 With this you can create sound commands for your Linux terminal.
-Doesn't support streaming yet.
+Doesn't support streaming sound yet.

 ## Getting Started

 First install needed packages: sudo apt-get install jq - for reading json sudo apt-get install espeak - for speech synthesis

+create apikey.txt to parent folder and put your Google speech api key there..

 Write wanted command words to commandwords.txt
 Write corresponding commands for each command to commands.txt - they can be basic bash commands like echo